materialsproject/pymatgen-db/docs_rst/builders.rst

 The Materials Project relies on MongoDB databases.
-The common parts of the process of creating these databases from either files or other MongoDB databases are encapsulated in the ``matgendb.builders`` subpackage, and in the ``mgbuild`` command-line script.
+The common parts of the process of creating these databases from either files or other MongoDB databases are encapsulated in the ``pymatgen.db.builders`` subpackage, and in the ``mgbuild`` command-line script.
 This package and script comprise a lightweight framework that is meant to automate, simplify, and ultimately streamline the process of creating databases.